 All park operating units are required to submit park operation budget requests to the Chief of Finance near the end of September.
 The Chief of Finance utilizes these requests, along with capital budget requests, as the starting point for developing a proposed General Fund budget.
 The Chief of Finance conducts budget review meetings in conjunction with the Director and Deputy Director and presents the proposed budget at a public hearing and then to the Board of Commissioners at the November Board meeting.
 The appropriated budget is a line item budget prepared by fund, category (i.e., capital equipment, park operations), department/park (i.e., Lake St. Clair, Kensington), sub-department/activity (i.e., golf course, regulatory), and object (i.e., full time wages, utilities).
-The Director is authorized to make budgetary transfers between line-item appropriations.
-The legal level of budgetary control adopted by the governing body (i.e., the level at which expenditures may not legally exceed appropriations) is the function level.
-Expenditures in excess of amounts budgeted are a violation of Michigan law.
+The Director is authorized to make budgetary transfers between line item appropriations.
+Expenditures in excess of amounts budget are a violation of Michigan law.
 State law permits districts to amend their budgets during the year.
 All General Fund budget amendments are approved by the Board of Commissioners on a monthly basis.
 The Authority maintains an encumbrance accounting system and a work order (project accounting) system for capital construction type projects to assist in maintaining budgetary control.